stibbons1990/hex/docs/blog/posts/2025-03-23-remote-access-options-for-self-hosted-services.md

 machine's Tailscale IP address (`100.74.213.20`); enabling the `funnel` annotation and applying the change results in yet another Tailscale IP address begin assigned to it, so there we go to wait for DNS to propagate *again* to test access using this method.

+Eventually, after another couple of days for DNS to propagate, the Kubernetes dashboard is available at <https://kubernetes-alfred.royal-penny.ts.net> also for computers **not** in the same tailnet.